Trento-R-User-Group/RUTrentoOpenData/README.md

-This is a first draf for an R package template.
+This is a first draft for an R package template.

 ##Code Contributions